BrunoLaine/perftest/README.md

 docker-compose up -d
 ```

+Note: The website monitored by default is https://www.voici.fr which doesn't have user timing marks.
+To see this feature please use the steps provided in [Running in dev mode](#running-in-dev-mode) to specify another url (ex: https://reddit.com).

 ## Usage
 Wait a few minutes for the data to be collected.
 Visit the front-end on localhost:3000.